slowernews/wisdom-tldr/README.md

 > *'Being pacifist in face of wolves is the source of endless tragedy.'*

 > *'To change a status quo based on a minority, the majority must unite.
-To do that use non-violent organized action and humor, keeping the risk as low as possible so everybody can join your side.'*
+To do that use non-violent organized action and humor, keeping the risk as low as possible so everybody can join your side.' -- Srdja Popovic*

 > *'Disarm and infuriate with the mirror effect.' -- Robert Greene (44th law of power)*